-Beacon is the largest manager of autism insurance benefits in the country, with more than 30,000 individuals receiving care in our autism program annually.
-As part of our ABA Care Management model, we incorporate real-time clinical data—such as utilization and outcome trends—to ensure that services are being delivered effectively, and to gauge the progress of each individual case in our care.
+As part of Beacon’s ABA Care Management model, we incorporate real-time clinical data—such as utilization and outcome trends—to ensure that services are being delivered effectively, and to gauge the progress of each individual case in our care.

-In California where we’ve managed ABA benefits since 2012, Beacon recently conducted an in-depth clinical data analysis of our 340 active ABA cases across four commercially insured California health plans in 2014, with group data analyzed by an independent medical statistician.
+In California where we’ve managed ABA benefits since 2012, Beacon conducted an in-depth clinical data analysis of our active cases across four commercially insured health plans, with group data analyzed by an independent medical statistician.
 We found:

 - The penetration rate of members accessing ABA services within a covered benefit is significantly less than the prevalence reported by the CDC